 The roof of the sleeper does not rise to the height of the exhaust stacks.

-Any load pulled by this driver that rises higher than the roof will automatically increase drag for the rig.
+Any load pulled by this tractor that rises higher than the tractor's roof will automatically increase drag for the rig.

 what we're talking about with regarding the height of a tractor in